 The History of Aswan High Dam

 The Egyptian President “Gamal Abd El-Nasser” was the first one to call for the construction of such an important dam after the revolution of July 1952, but his request was met by several Western refusals.
 He didn’t give up as he turned to the Soviet Union to ask for help and the result was the construction of such a breathtaking achievement.
-“Trips in Egypt” provide unforgettable tours to high dam, check it now.

 The British were the ones who started in constructing the Low Dam which took about 4 years to be built in Aswan from 1898 until 1902.
 Sir William Willcocks was the one who designed that project with the help of many engineers.
-But in 1952, Adrian Daninos “the Greek-Egyptian engineer” started a magnificent plan to construct a new dam in Aswan but King Farouq didn’t show any interest to the request.
+But in 1952, Adrian Daninos “The Greek Egyptian Engineer” started a magnificent plan to construct a new dam in Aswan but King Farouq didn’t show any interest to the request.
 When President Gamal Abd El-Nasser reached the throne of Egypt, the state of Egypt has completely changed and the free officers were convinced that the flood water had to be stored.

-The idea of the engineer Adrian Daninos was finally accepted and the United States & the Union of the Soviet Socialist Republics got so interested with the building project and wanted to get associated with the building plan.
+The idea of the engineer Adrian Daninos was finally accepted and the United States & the Union of the Soviet Socialist Republics got so interested in the building project and wanted to get associated with the building plan.
 In 1956, the Soviets offered about $1.12 billion at 2% interest for the construction of the dam, which was a truly important stage in building the High Dam.
-After the Nationalization of the Suez Canal, president Gamal decided to us the revenues of the canal in building the High Dam and after that, the USSR decided to provide the total support in building the High Dam in 1958.
+After the Nationalization of the Suez Canal, President Gamal decided to us the revenues of the canal in building the High Dam and after that, the USSR decided to provide the total support in building the High Dam in 1958.
 Because of the fact that a lot of archeological sites were about to be under the water level just like Abu Simbel & Philae Temples, some rescue and relocation missions started to take place.